 Disclaimer: This is a personal blog.
 The comments, viewpoints, opinions, and perspectives given are mine and not those of my employer, VMware, Inc. Content published here is not read or approved in advance by VMware and does not necessarily reflect the views and opinions of VMware.
 This is my blog, it is not a VMware blog.

-Prior to my current role I was a Sr. vSpecialist at EMC.
+Prior to VMware I was a Sr. vSpecialist at EMC.
 I focused on all things VMware & EMC and within the vSpecialist organization I lead the world wide Protection Focus Group and the Storage Focus Group.

 Personally I am married to a terrific wife and have 3 great kids.
 I keep involved with their activities and participate in a few of my own.
 I play men’s league hockey and am still waiting to be drafted into the NHL.
 Maybe next year if a team needs a short old guy who can still skate a little.
 In the off season I play competitive amateur golf.

 Oh yea, why “Live Virtually”?
 Well, I live in NH and our state motto is “Live Free or Die”.
 I kind of like that but thought “livevirtualordie” was too long, too harsh and hard to understand (unlesss you live in New England).
 I hope you find some value in this site and look forward to hearing from you.

 I have a 4 node all flash cluster set up using this raid controller and am getting terrible IOPs (300).
 Health says everything is good, but I am going back and checking all my configuration.
 Any ideas what to look at right off the top of your head?